cbm755/summer-school/finite_diff_ODE_PDE/lec05_timestepping.md

 [m05_unstab.m: also an example of a non-self-starting method: use forward Euler or exact solution, either way still unstable.]

-Precisely understanding the global convergence properties requires *stability*.
+## Convergence

+Convergence says the actual overall global error (say at $t = T_f$ some final time) decreases as $k \to 0$.
+This is the property we want.

+Intuitively, global convergence requires both consistency and stability.
+And in many cases this is enough...

 ## Fundamental Theorem

-... of finite difference methods (or "of numerical analysis"?)
+Fundamental theorem of finite difference methods (or "of numerical analysis"?)

   -----------------------------------------
   Consistency + Stability  <=>  Convergence